Gabriela-de-sa/42-So-Long/README.md

 ## 💡 About the project

 This project is a very small 2D game.
 Its purpose is to make you work with textures, sprites, and some other very basic gameplay elements.
-I titled my project Pirate Island.
+I titled my project: Pirate Island.

 ---